-When you light the fire, you will want the vent fully open and in most cases the door ajar slightly.
-When testing the stove, this was left ajar for 3 minutes when first lighting the stove and on re-fueling.
+When you light the fire, you will want the vents fully open and in most cases the door ajar slightly.
+When testing the stove, this was left ajar for 3 minutes when first lighting the stove and on re-fuelling.
 However, this will depend on how well the chimney is drawing.
-When the fire is established to some degree the door can be closed and the vent gradually closed.
+When the fire is established to some degree the door can be closed and the vents gradually closed.
 If you close the vent down too early before the fire is established, it could go out and/or increase smoke output.
 When the stove is burning hot and is well established you can turn the fire right down.
 If done at the right time and with the right fuel, it will die right back and gently burn away for a long time.
+If you are burning wood, the primary vent should be closed off first and then the burn rate of the fire controlled with the base lever.
+If you are burning smokeless coal, this primary vent will remain open for longer, as the coals need more air underneath them opposed to air flowing over them.
+The base lever in most cases can be closed by around three quarters and the burn rate of the coals dictated by the primary air.